The establishment of EDCTP

 The legal structure for implementing the EDCTP2 programme has also evolved from EDCTP1, with an EDCTP Association (under Dutch law) having been established in 2014 to allow EDCTP2 membership to be opened up to sub-Saharan African countries, thus ensuring a true European-African partnership.
 EDCTP2 receives funds from the European Union through the Horizon 2020 programme.
 EDCTP2 Participating States also make contributions (cash or in-kind) to activities aligned with EDCTP’s goals.
 EDCTP partners, including industry, product development partnerships, development cooperation organisations and research institutions, also make cash or in-kind contributions to EDCTP2 calls.
 Learn more about the funding of the EDCTP2 programme.

-The European Commission has announced its proposal to set up 10 new European Partnerships between the European Union, Member States and/or industry under Horizon Europe, including an EDCTP2 successor programme called Global Health EDCTP3.
-According to the published legal instrument, the Global Health EDCTP3 partnership is defined as a Joint Undertaking (based on Article 187 of the Treaty on the Functioning of the European Union).
+On 19 November 2021, the European Commission announced the adoption of 10 European Partnerships set up between the European Union, Member States and/or the industry, including the Global Health EDCTP3 Partnership.
+According to the Council Regulation establishing the GH EDCTP3 Joint Undertaking under Horizon Europe, the Global Health EDCTP3 partnership is defined as a Joint Undertaking (based on Article 187 of the Treaty on the Functioning of the European Union).
 As an Article 187 Initiative, the Global Health EDCTP3 Joint Undertaking will be a partnership between two entities – the European Commission, representing the European Union, and the EDCTP Association, representing the governments of European and sub-Saharan African countries participating in the partnership (Participating States).